OskarKlintrot/myblog/_posts/2017-06-20-tail-logs-with-powershell.md

 title: Tail logs with a simple one-line Powershell script
 comments: True
 blog: Tech
-tags: [Powershell, Windows]
+tags: [Powershell]
-description: With a small one-liner you can listen to logs in Powershell
+description: With a small one-liner you can listen to logs in Powershell.
 ---

 With just a small one-liner you can listen to logs in Powershell: